 2. Cook the rice or quinoa (25 min).

 Cook according to package directions.
-Brown rice typically: 2 cups rice + 4 cups water + pinch of salt, simmer 35–40 min.
-Quinoa is faster — 2 cups quinoa + 4 cups water, 15 minutes.
+Brown rice typically: 2 cups rice + 4 cups water + pinch of salt, simmer 35 to 40 min.
+Quinoa is faster.
+2 cups quinoa + 4 cups water, 15 minutes.

 Fluff and let cool uncovered for 10 minutes before portioning (prevents sogginess in storage).